MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup.md

 | SLES | `sudo zypper update mssql-server` |
 | Ubuntu | `sudo apt-get update`<br/>`sudo apt-get install mssql-server` |

-These commands will download the newest package and replace the binaries located under `/opt/mssql/`.
-The user generated databases and system databases will not be affected by this operation.
+These commands download the newest package and replace the binaries located under `/opt/mssql/`.
+The user generated databases and system databases are not affected by this operation.

 ## <a id="uninstall"></a> Uninstall